Conducted by Emily Banas on October 27, 2014 at Barbara Nessim's Studio, New York, New York

 EB: Yeah, I did.

 BN: And if you look to see where the images come from, a lot of them say, courtesy of the Victoria and Albert Museum, because they own them.
 Happily, they own it.
 So the book and the museum show happened simultaneously and then it went to the Bard, but I had a hard time getting it any place else.
 The Brooklyn Museum—I went to almost every museum, the Jewish Museum—ones that would show something a little bit different.
-Not like the MET [Metropolitan Museum of Art] you know?
+Not like The Met [Metropolitan Museum of Art] you know?
 Or MoMA [Museum of Modern Art] or the Whitney, but smaller museums that might show something a little bit avant-garde—no. Not interested.
 And I was thrilled that the Bard took it because it’s a great show place.
 And then the Bard show was different than the one at the Victoria and Albert.
 There are about fifty pieces in the Bard show that are from the Victoria and Albert collection, but then he came over, Douglas Dodds, the senior curator of Word & Image from the Victoria and Albert came over and selected—he stayed here for two weeks, and curated that show and I had nothing to do with it.
-We went out to my storage unit in Hoboken [New Jersey] and we selected work from there, and we selected work from here [Barbara’s studio] and that’s how the show was born, the one at the Bard now.
+We went out to my storage unit in Hoboken [New Jersey] and we selected work from there, and we selected work from here [studio] and that’s how the show was born, the one at the Bard now.
 And it’s an amazing show because it really shows the width and breathe of the work, where the Victoria and Albert museum showed it a little bit but they didn’t really have the space that they have here, and I’m really glad it’s going to be up until January 11th and I really hope people really go and see it.

 EB: What has the experience been like having the show in New York City versus having it in London?

 BN: They’re both great!
-They’re both pretty spectacular, I mean I feel extremely grateful and lucky to have a show at the age of 75 that I’m still living to see it.
+They’re both pretty spectacular, I mean I feel extremely grateful and lucky to have a show at the age of seventy-five that I’m still living to see it.
 Because I know, when I’m no longer here, my work will be more accepted, and people will really want it.
 But it’s a gift to me that I’m here, and I can enjoy seeing it myself.

 EB: Is the Victoria and Albert museum the first institution to collect your work?